reasonmethis/bet-czar-frontend/README.md

 2. Connect Metamask to the Goerli testnet (in case you are new to Metamask refer to the video linked above or follow [this guide](https://blog.cryptostars.is/goerli-g%C3%B6rli-testnet-network-to-metamask-and-receiving-test-ethereum-in-less-than-2-min-de13e6fe5677)).
 You can now click the Connect button in [Bet Czar][working demo].

 3. Your balance is probably 0.
 Then it's time to get yourself some free test ETH tokens.
-You can quickly collect 0.01ETH or so from the [Goerli POW faucet](https://goerli-faucet.pk910.de/) (there are other commonly used faucets but they require you to make a Twitter post or sign up for an Alchemy account).
+You can quickly collect 0.01ETH or so from the [Goerli POW faucet][faucet] (there are other commonly used faucets but they require you to make a Twitter post or sign up for an Alchemy account).

 You are now able to fully explore the full functionality of Bet Czar!